labzero/adpq/README.md

 > Our use of a CI server drives automated tests and our deployment pipeline.
 All new pull requests are tested.
 We used CircleCI to automate our CI and CD automation.

 ####P. Setup or used configuration management
 > We generate CloudFormation templates and build Docker containers, adhering to a https://12factor.net/ approach.
+CloudFormation templates for staging and production environments can be found in the [docs/12-CloudFormation](docs/12-CloudFormation) directory.

 ####Q. Setup or used continuous monitoring
 > We setup Honeybadger.io for error reporting and Pingdom for uptime monitoring.